Sustainable agriculture and climate-smart farming with Enhanced Rock Weathering.

 • Good infrastructure

-Our approach
+Our Approach

 1. Basalt sourcing

-2. Application on land
+2. Application

-3. weathering & MRV
+3. Weathering & MRV

 4. Carbon credits

-The pilot
+The Pilot

 • Demonstration plots at three agricultural colleges: Kwadaso, Ejura and Wenchi